QGIS Plugin

 - Clone Process - When clicking on this button, a clone of the currently selected node gets created and loaded into the process table on the right.
 Note that clicking on this button does not add it to the job already, so you need to press on the "Add Process" button to do so.

-- Save Changes - Changes on the process arguments are not stored in the process graph until this button is pressed.
-You can see if there are unsaved changes if this button is enabled (see screenshot "Clone Process" button), otherwise it is disabled (see screenshot).
+- Save Process - Changes on the process arguments are not stored in the process graph until this button is pressed.
+You can see if there are unsaved changes if this button is enabled, otherwise it is disabled (see screenshot).

 # Process Argument Helper